tanayraj2603/DataAnalysisPortFolioProjects/PowerBI_Reports/IT_Spend/README.md

 # IT_Spend Reports

-I got data from Kaggle.
+Data Source: Kaggle.

 - These datasets have four different aspects of the IT company:

   - Actual cost, Budget cost, forecast cost, and Cost Sources/Elements.

-- The end goal was to create a dashboard that gives information on how their business is going on in the context of Profit, Regions, and Const distribution.
+- The end goal was to create a dashboard that gives information on how their business is going in the context of Profit, Regions, and Const distribution.

 - Tool: Power BI